Hrisseh

-Hrisseh is a traditional Lebanese porridge consisting primarily of wheat and meat lamb.
-It is cooked during two major Lebanese religious celebrations.
-According to the Shiaa Lebanese community Hrisseh is prepared during the celebration of the end of Ashoura, and during the Assumption day of the Virgin Mary by the Lebanese Christians community.
+Hrisseh is a traditional Lebanese porridge consisting primarily of wheat and chicken or meat.
+It is cooked during two major Lebanese religious occasions.
+Within the Lebanese Shia community, Hrisseh is prepared during the commemoration of Ashoura, while the Lebanese Christian community prepares it during the Assumption day of the Virgin Mary.

+Shia Community

+Lebanese Shia prepare Hrisseh during the commemoration of Ashoura, a significant religious occasion for Shia Muslims.
+It is generally distributed to family, friends, neighbours, and poor people.

 Christian Community

 Bhamdoun

 Hrisseh is the main dish cooked during the Assumption day of the Virgin Mary or also known as "Eid el Saydeh".
 Usually, the preparations starts early in the morning on the 14th of August of each year, the eve of the Assumption day.

 Designated men and women from the village of Bhamdoun, a village which is 23 kilometers away from the capital Beirut with a majority of its inhabitants are Maronite and Orthodox Christians.
 They gather up outside the yard of Saint Georges church and start preparing the open base fire which will support the 3 cauldrons containing the food mixture.
 Wood and coal will be used to keep the fire burning all night until all the ingredients dissolve and mixed together.
 The recipe will require 800 kg of meat lamb, water, and wheat.
 Usually the celebrations and degustation start late in the evening.
 The celebration consists of an evening mass at Saint Gorge's church, religious and art exhibitions, parades, fireworks and food corners and at the end the open distribution of the Hrisseh.